triyuga/port-blacksand/PCs/README.md

     * Was purchased in the Thay port city of Bezantur, by the Wizard Razzadon (member of AAA Syndicate)
         * Memory was wiped prior to his sale
     * Convinced to elope with the party...
-    * Now a runaway, disguised as a Circus Bear
+    * Now a runaway with the party, disguised as a Circus Bear
 * Motivations
     * Explore the world and collect samples...
     * As a warforged, he has an "unusual" outlook...